cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

 Once an application is deployed:

-- On the Application's detail page in the CDAP Console, you can click the *Stop* button on the Process and Query lists, if the application has either of them; or
+- On the Application's detail page in the CDAP UI, you can click on a program to go to its detail page and then click the *Stop* button there; or
 - From the Standalone CDAP SDK directory, use the :ref:`Command Line Interface: <cli>`

   .. list-table::